Boys Night Out (radio program): Format and schedule changes

 In 2015, they interviewed former Japanese AV Idol Maria Ozawa.

-Boys Night Out reduced into 3 hours from 6pm to 9pm.
-It used to moved into earlier timeslot before from 5pm to 7pm during the whole quarantine period.
+Boys Night Out was reduced into 3 hours from 6pm to 9pm.
+During the COVID-19 pandemic, it moved to an earlier time slot, broadcasting from 5pm to 7pm.

 Sam YG left Boys Night Out after 17 years to pursue other hosting stints such as events and podcasts.
 Gino Quillamor joins as the 4th co-host of the show and later, replacement for Sam YG.
 Tin Gamboa (formerly known as Suzy) added as the only female co host in this show.
 Since 2023, Shannon Robinson also joins the show in between those days.

+For several years, Toni Toni hosted a segment with sex psychotherapist Rica Cruz where they discussed Filipino sexual experiences and behaviors.

 On May 19, 2025, Boys Night Out moved back to the 9:00 pm to 12:00 mn.
 On September 30, 2025, the show silently aired its final episode after 19 years on air.
 The show was supposed to end on October 2, 2025 but the management decided to suspend all of the show's hosts due to remarks made by co-host Tin Gamboa during the September 29 episode.